ejhammond/react-responsive-system/README.md

 The idea is: each of your components could have props that correspond to your own custom screen classes (maybe that's `mobile` and `desktop`, or maybe `sm`, `md`. `lg`).
 These props would contain any overrides that you want to apply to the component based on the screen class.

-That's exactly what Adaptive Props can do for you, and the best part is: you can drop-in this solution to any existing component in a snap!
+That's exactly what Responsive Props can do for you, and the best part is: you can drop-in this solution to any existing component in a snap!

 ## Getting Started